jordanfray/gloo-elementAPI/README.md

 **EAPI The Element Type**: The EAPI Element is an open sandbox for creating content using HTML, CSS, Javascript, and jQuery.

 #### Scope of Data
-Data in the `userData()` object is scoped to the applet.
-In other words, you read and write data to the Data Bag between elements that are in the same applet but you can't access data in another applet.
+Data in the `userData()` object is scoped to the user and the applet.
+In other words, you can read and write data to the Data Bag between elements that are in the same applet but you can't access data in another applet.

 The `user()` object is read only.

 #### User Object
 The `user()` object holds information about the user: